wireapp/wire-docs/src/understand/federation/architecture.rst

 Federator
 ~~~~~~~~~

-.. warning:: As of Juli 2021, authentication is not fully implemented.
+.. warning:: As of July 2021, authentication is not fully implemented.
 See the
              section on :ref:`authentication` for more details.

 The federator acts as egress point for other backend components.
 It can be